Article Collection

 Status: Downloaded newer image for hello-world:latest

-And here is the second part which comes from the running container and begins with “Hello from Docker!”:
+And here is the second part, the output from the running container that begins with “Hello from Docker!”:

 Hello from Docker!